MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

 For images and other static resources, create a subfolder called **media** inside the folder that contains your article, if it doesn't already exist.
 Inside the **media** folder, create a subfolder with the article name (except for the index file).
 Include larger samples in the *samples* folder under the root of the repo.

 Be sure to follow the proper Markdown syntax.
-For more information, see the [style guide](./styleguide/template.md).
+For examples of common , see the [template and markdown cheatsheet](dotnet-template.md).

 ### Example structure